 - Your Employer may restrict you taking leave through the following – by your employment contract, via custom or practice or by negotiations with a Trade Union or Employee Representative.
 They can restrict your leave because: they shut down at certain times; they can specify when you may or may not take your leave; they may cap the amount of leave that you can take at any one time.
 If such arrangements don’t already exist then your Employer must give you notice to require you to take your leave – of twice the length of the leave period they require you to take, e.g. they need to give you 2 weeks notice to require you to take 1 weeks leave.

-- If your Employer denies you your rights to statutory holiday entitlement you can make a complain to an Employment Tribunal.
+- If your Employer denies you your rights to statutory holiday entitlement you can make a complaint to an Employment Tribunal.
 If the Tribunal upholds your complaint they may order your Employer to pay compensation.

 - Holiday entitlement cannot be counted as weekly rest days, it is completely separate.